 Zelnorm

 Zelnorm is a medication that is used mainly to treat chronic idiopathic constipation and irritable bowel syndrome with constipation.
 By stimulating certain serotonin receptors in the digestive tract, the medicine can help the digestive tract muscles move food through more quickly and make the nerves in the digestive tract less sensitive.
 Zelnorm comes in a tablet form taken twice a day before meals (on an empty stomach).
-Potential side effects of Zelnorm may include diarrhea, abdominal pain (or stomach pain), headache, or nausea, among other things.
+Potential side effects may include diarrhea, headache, and nausea, among other things.

 In March 2007, Zelnorm was taken off the market in the United States because it was shown to increase the risk for a heart attack, angina, or stroke.
 In July 2007, the United States Food and Drug Administration (FDA) announced that Zelnorm will be available to people who meet certain criteria through a special program called a "treatment IND" (see Zelnorm Recall for more information).
 However, as of April 2, 2008, Zelnorm is no longer available under the treatment IND program, although it may still be available in certain emergency situations.